pycom/pycom-micropython-sigfox/readme.md

 ### 2.6. util_chip_id ###

-This software is used to obtain the unique id of the PicoCell gateway.
-64 bits unique id extracted from the STM32 unique id registers.
+This software is used to obtain the unique id of the PicoCell gateway (the 64 bits unique id extracted from the STM32 unique id registers).

 4. Changelog